Faziha/Faziha/README.md

 # Hi there 👋, My name is Faziha Ikhlaq

 🚀 Embarking on my final semester of BS Computer Science at FAST University, Islamabad.
-Proficient in front-end development, web development, Vue.js, MLOps, and adept in harnessing the power of Cloud Computing, I navigate the digital landscape with finesse.
+Proficient in front-end development, web development, Vue.js, React, MLOps, Kotlin, XML, Python and adept in harnessing the power of Cloud Computing, I navigate the digital landscape with finesse.
 My passion lies in transforming ideas into impactful, user-centric solutions while ensuring scalability and efficiency through cloud-based architectures.
 Join me on this exhilarating journey as we weave the future of technology together! 💻☁️

 ## 💫 Little Bit More About Me